Rod Stewart

 After a disco and new wave period in the late 1970s and early 1980s, Stewart's music turned to a soft rock/middle-of-the-road style, with most of his albums reaching the top ten in the UK, Germany and Sweden, but faring less well in the US.
 The single "Rhythm of My Heart" was a top five hit in the UK, US and other countries, with its source album, 1991's Vagabond Heart, becoming, at number ten in the US and number two in the UK, his highest-charting album in a decade.
 In 1993, he collaborated with Bryan Adams and Sting on the power ballad "All for Love", which went to number one in many countries.
-In the early 2000s, he released a series of successful albums interpreting the Great American Songbook.
+In the early 2000s he released a series of successful albums which interpreted the Great American Songbook.

 In 2008, Billboard magazine ranked Stewart the 17th most successful artist on the "Billboard Hot 100 All-Time Top Artists".
 A Grammy and Brit Award recipient, he was voted at No. 33 in Q Magazines list of the Top 100 Greatest Singers of all time.
-As a solo artist, Stewart was inducted into the US Rock and Roll Hall of Fame in 1994, the UK Music Hall of Fame in 2006, and he was inducted a second time into the Rock and Roll Hall of Fame in 2012 as a member of Faces.
+As a solo artist, Stewart was inducted into the US Rock and Roll Hall of Fame in 1994 and the UK Music Hall of Fame in 2006, and he was inducted a second time into the Rock and Roll Hall of Fame in 2012 as a member of Faces.
 He has had 10 number-one albums and 31 top-ten singles in the UK, six of which reached number one.
 Stewart has had 16 top-ten singles in the US, with four reaching number one on the Billboard Hot 100.
-He was knighted in the 2016 Birthday Honours for services to music and charity.
+He was knighted in Britain's 2016 Birthday Honours for services to music and charity.
+Guitarist Steve Cropper said Stewart ranked alongside Otis Redding as "the finest singer with whom he had ever worked".